AbhishekatGithub/Abhishek1996/MyProjects/E-commerce product classification_Kaggle/READMEfile.md

         Key insights

-  Not in all cases is 1) removing outliers and 2) random upsampling of minor classes for dealing with imbalanced classes yield a better result 3) Each model has its own advangtages for a particular typr of dataset and its category 4) Domain kknowledge has to be applied for feature engineering, failing to have a good grasp on domain can be supplemented with careful analysis of all features and considering all as equally important and proceeding further from there.
+  Not in all cases is 1) removing outliers and 2) random upsampling of minor classes for dealing with imbalanced classes yield a better result 3) Each model has its own advangtages for a particular type of dataset and its category 4) Domain knowledge has to be applied for feature engineering, failing to have a good grasp on domain can be supplemented with careful analysis of all features and considering all as equally important and proceeding further from there.